 Face Photograph Capture Requirements

 Annex E of the ANSI/NIST-ITL standard describes the requirements for facial capture.
 In that Annex, there are specific statements when a section is not applicable to mobile ID (such as for Background and Lighting).
 The Annex refers to Subject Acquisition Profile (SAP) levels, which for mobile ID photographic devices are 32, 42 or 52.
-Specifying the SAP level is mandatory field for face images (Field 10.013), but is not specified for other body part images.
-7 lists only those SAP levels that refer to mobile ID devices.
+Specifying the SAP level is a mandatory field for face images (Field 10.013), but is not specified for other body part images.
+Table 7 lists only those SAP levels that refer to mobile ID devices.

 Only one face per image is allowed.
 Digital zoom (interpolation) shall not be used for facial images.

 The face shall be in focus from the nose to the ears, which may result in the background being out of focus.
 That is not an issue.
 Lighting should be evenly distributed over the face, if possible.
 It is recognized that this may be difficult to achieve in outdoor settings.
 The subject should be posed full frontal, preferably with a ‘head and shoulders’ composition or a ‘head only’ configuration.
 Head coverings, including hats and scarves should not be worn.
 The full face and ears should be displayed.
 Hair should be moved to reveal the subject’s ears.
-The subject should have a neutral expression, with the mouth closed.
+The subject should have a neutral expression, with the mouth closed and eyes open.

 There has been considerable discussion concerning what is best to do when people wear glasses.
 Some evidence indicates that facial recognition algorithms may perform better if both the ‘gallery’ and ‘probe’ images are without glasses.
 The American Association of Motor Vehicle Administrators (AAMVA), for instance, states that for drivers’ licenses, the Motor Vehicle Administrations should: “Avoid eyeglasses. – Glare affects enrollment. – Heavy glasses affect comparison.”
 The International Civil Aviation Organization (ICAO) – which sets the standards for passports and other travel documents – states: “If the subject wears glasses, the photograph must show the eyes clearly with no lights reflected in the glasses.
 The glasses shall not have tinted lenses.
 Avoid heavy frames if possible and ensure that the frames do not cover any part of the eyes.
 Glasses should appear only if permanently worn.”
 However, some believe that human recognition may be better if a person who normally wears glasses is photographed with glasses on.
 Therefore, it is considered a best practice to take two photographs: one with and one without glasses for persons who normally wear glasses.